nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/TWI_AT_commands.rst

    :local:
    :depth: 2

-The following commands list contains AT commands related to the two-wire interface (TWI).
+This page describes AT commands related to the Two-Wire Interface (TWI).

 List TWI instances #XTWILS
 ==========================